Roger E. Susi Sells 5,000 Shares of IRadimed Co. (NASDAQ:IRMD) Stock

 IRadimed Co.
-(NASDAQ:IRMD) CEO Roger E. Susi sold 5,000 shares of the firm’s stock in a transaction that occurred on Friday, August 20th.
-The shares were sold at an average price of $33.33, for a total transaction of $166,650.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+(NASDAQ:IRMD) CEO Roger E. Susi sold 5,000 shares of the firm’s stock in a transaction dated Wednesday, August 18th.
+The shares were sold at an average price of $33.26, for a total transaction of $166,300.00.
+The transaction was disclosed in a filing with the SEC, which is available through this link.

-IRadimed (NASDAQ:IRMD) last issued its earnings results on Thursday, July 29th.
-The medical equipment provider reported $0.14 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.10 by $0.04.
-The business had revenue of $9.81 million for the quarter, compared to the consensus estimate of $9.58 million.
+IRadimed (NASDAQ:IRMD) last announced its quarterly earnings data on Thursday, July 29th.
+The medical equipment provider reported $0.14 EPS for the quarter, topping the consensus estimate of $0.10 by $0.04.
+The business had revenue of $9.81 million for the quarter, compared to analyst estimates of $9.58 million.
 IRadimed had a net margin of 12.95% and a return on equity of 7.31%.
-As a group, analysts predict that IRadimed Co. will post 0.53 earnings per share for the current year.
+As a group, analysts forecast that IRadimed Co. will post 0.53 earnings per share for the current year.

-Hedge funds have recently added to or reduced their stakes in the stock.
-Nine Ten Capital Management LLC lifted its holdings in shares of IRadimed by 14.7% in the first quarter.
-Nine Ten Capital Management LLC now owns 761,619 shares of the medical equipment provider’s stock valued at $19,627,000 after purchasing an additional 97,850 shares in the last quarter.
-Vanguard Group Inc. lifted its holdings in shares of IRadimed by 62.2% in the second quarter.
-Vanguard Group Inc. now owns 489,913 shares of the medical equipment provider’s stock valued at $14,408,000 after purchasing an additional 187,953 shares in the last quarter.
-BlackRock Inc. lifted its holdings in shares of IRadimed by 0.8% in the first quarter.
-BlackRock Inc. now owns 409,710 shares of the medical equipment provider’s stock valued at $10,559,000 after purchasing an additional 3,111 shares in the last quarter.
-Geode Capital Management LLC raised its position in shares of IRadimed by 9.3% in the second quarter.
-Geode Capital Management LLC now owns 96,483 shares of the medical equipment provider’s stock valued at $2,837,000 after buying an additional 8,237 shares during the last quarter.
-Finally, State Street Corp raised its position in shares of IRadimed by 5.5% in the second quarter.
-State Street Corp now owns 96,438 shares of the medical equipment provider’s stock valued at $2,836,000 after buying an additional 4,993 shares during the last quarter.
-36.68% of the stock is currently owned by hedge funds and other institutional investors.
+A number of research firms recently weighed in on IRMD.
+TheStreet raised shares of IRadimed from a “c+” rating to a “b” rating in a research report on Friday, July 30th.
+Zacks Investment Research raised shares of IRadimed from a “hold” rating to a “buy” rating and set a $38.00 price objective on the stock in a research report on Tuesday, August 17th.
+Finally, Roth Capital lifted their price objective on shares of IRadimed from $32.00 to $36.00 and gave the stock a “buy” rating in a research report on Monday, August 2nd.

 IRadimed Company Profile